ray-project/ray/doc/source/data/faq.rst

 How much performance tuning does Ray Datasets require?
 ======================================================

-Ray Datasets doesn't (yet) have a featureful query compiler, so some manual performance tuning may be necessary depending on your use case and data scale.
+Ray Datasets doesn't perform query optimization, so some manual performance tuning may be necessary depending on your use case and data scale.
 Please see our :ref:`performance tuning guide <data_performance_tips>` for more information.